-Techie dies in Bengaluru as car gets submerged in flooded underpass
+Techie drowns in Bengaluru as car gets submerged in flooded underpass

 “Another auto driver, who was in front of the car, stopped,” he added.
 “If he had gone right behind the two vehicles, then I could have passed too.
 He waited for a bit and then asked me to go ahead of him.”

 An official who was part of the rescue operation said that the woman died as she swallowed too much water.
-The underpass has a depth of around seven to eight metres at its lowest point.
+The underpass is around seven to eight metres deep at its lowest point.

 Witnesses told The Indian Express that vehicles continued to enter the underpass even after the mishap as barricades were not set up.
 An autorickshaw driver who was with a passenger had to be rescued shortly after the incident.